Chemical Engineer Salary

 Popular Employer Salaries for Chemical Engineer

 Dow Chemical Co, E.I.
 Du Pont De Nemours & Co (DuPont), ExxonMobil Corporation, Chevron Corporation, and BASF Corporation are some prominent firms with considerable interest in employing a large team of Chemical Engineers.
-Heading up the field in terms of compensation, BP Amoco offers the most; Chemical Engineers earn $168K on average there.
-Shell Oil Company, The Boeing Company, and Chevron Corporation are a few other companies that offer generous salaries, with Chemical Engineers earning around $144K, $141K, or $105K at each firm, respectively.
+For Chemical Engineers, comfortable salaries can be found at BP Amoco; in fact, median earnings sit around $168K, the highest in the area.
+Other employers shelling out big bucks include Shell Oil Company, Chevron Corporation, and British Petroleum (BP), where Chemical Engineers typically earn around $144K, $105K, or $102K, respectively.

 Popular Skills for Chemical Engineer

-Survey participants wield an impressively varied skill set on the job.
-Most notably, facility with Business Development, Advanced Process Control (APC), and Safety Compliance are correlated to pay that is significantly above average, leading to increases of 22 percent, 20 percent, and 17 percent, respectively.
-Skills that seem to negatively impact pay include Matlab, Problem Solving, and Microsoft Word.
-It is often found that people who know Chemical Process Engineering are also skilled in Microsoft Excel and Project Management.
+Chemical Engineers seem to wield many skills on the job.
+Most notably, facility with Business Development, Advanced Process Control (APC), and Safety Compliance are correlated to pay that is significantly above average, leading to increases of 24 percent, 20 percent, and 14 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Product Development, Matlab, and Problem Solving.
+Most people familiar with Chemical Process Engineering also know Microsoft Excel and Project Management.

 Pay by Experience Level for Chemical Engineer